JDS Ōi: Construction and career

 On 31 January 1990, the 32nd Escort Corps was abolished, and the ship’s classification was changed to a special service ship, with the registration number being changed to ASU-7017.
 It was then transferred to the Ominato District Force as a ship under direct control.
-The long torpedo launcher has been removed due to the conversion work to the special service ship.
+The long torpedo launcher was removed due to the conversion work to the special service ship.

 She was stricken on 15 February 1993.